 POW: Stranded Knitting With the Elephant Vest

 What makes a project easy or hard?
 If you ask a thousand knitters, you’ll get a thousand different answers.
 For me, easy knitting projects that sound like a piece of cake are often the most challenging to finish, but “difficult” projects zoom by!
 Things that sound like they should be easy, but aren’t?
 Stockinette-stitch baby booties.
 Those suckers take forever.
 They’re small and fiddly and tedious as hell.
 Plus, you don’t even get to wear them when they’re finished!
 The ungrateful little punk isn’t going to appreciate them either.
 That baby will absolutely kick one off at the first opportunity, leaving a sad, lonely bootie in a mud puddle.
 “Ah,” passersby will remark, shaking their heads, “someone shouldn’t have wasted their time on hand-knit booties.”
+But then stranded knitting comes into play.

 A Stranded Knitting Stunner